simplilearn-devops/devops-lesson-4/lab-4.2/README.md

 ### Step 6

-Install PMD.
+Install FindBugs.

 From your Eclipse menu select Help → Install New Software...

-In the Install dialog enter `http://sourceforge.net/projects/pmd/files/pmd-eclipse/update-site/` at the Work with field.
+In the Install dialog enter `http://findbugs.cs.umd.edu/eclipse/` at the Work with field.
 Hit the _Add_ button.

-Enter the name `PMD` and hit _OK_.
+Enter the name `FindBugs` and hit _OK_.

-Check the latest PMD version and press Next.
+Check the latest FindBugs version and press Next.
 It may take a few minutes.
 On the InstallDetails screen select Next.
 Accept the license and hit Finish.
 It may take a few minutes.
 Hit _Yes_ to any warning dialogs about unsigned content.